 Galomitzithra.
 Borek.
 Kleftico.

 It’s all Greek to us.

-And it’s what they’re going to be serving at Hovarda, a new Aegean restaurant from the people behind Yosma (which is, incidentally, quite possibly the best Turkish restaurant in London).
+And it’s what they’re serving over at Hovarda, a follow-up Aegean restaurant from the people behind Yosma (which was, incidentally, one of the best Turkish restaurants in London).

-Placed incongruously in Chinatown, it’s going to have a restaurant downstairs, and a cocktail bar upstairs, serving mixed drinks like their signature Hovarda, which blends the raki that Yosma does so well with cinnamon, yoghurt, brown sugar, honey, cardamom & espresso.
+Placed incongruously in Chinatown, it’s got a restaurant downstairs and a cocktail bar upstairs, serving mixed drinks like their signature Hovarda, which blends the raki that Yosma does so well with cinnamon, yoghurt, brown sugar, honey, cardamom & espresso.

 Hovarda | 36-40 Rupert St, W1D 6DR

 Like dining out in Soho?
 Check out our picks for the best restaurant on every street in Soho